 Energy & Motivation

-To gauge on the level of project management and leadership in respect of your strategic initiative use the table above.
+To gauge the level of project management and leadership in respect of your strategic initiative use the table above.
 On a scale of 1-10, how would your project rate on those factors in the left column?
 How would it rate against those factors in the right column?

 Ambitious strategic initiatives require change – a departure in some way from the status quo.
 They often involve a journey into the new and unfamiliar – perhaps a new innovation or a new direction.
 In these situations, leadership is essential to providing the confidence to move forward.